Chinese Communist Party newspaper attacks Hong Kong schools 'liberal studies'

 “One of the basic tenets of this class is to teach critical thinking,” said Tin Fong Chak, the vice president of the Hong Kong professional Teachers’ Union.

-China has been revamping its educational materials in the mainland in recent years, revising the content of textbooks and centralizing publishing.
+China has been revamping its educational materials in the mainland in recent years, revising the content of textbooks and centralising publishing.

 Last week, the Ministry of Education unveiled new guidelines to remove and punish “unqualified political teachers,” while promoting those deemed exemplary.